juanluispaz/ts-sql-query/docs/supported-operations.md

     transformValueFromDB(value: unknown, type: string): unknown
     /** Protected method that allows to transform the values that will be send to the database */ transformValueToDB(value: unknown, type: string): unknown
+    /** Protected method that allows to customize the value placeholder in the query */ transformPlaceholder(placeholder: string, type: string, forceTypeCast: boolean, valueSentToDB: unknown): string

     /** Protected method that returns true if the provided string is a reserved keyword, otherwise return false */ isReservedWord(word: string): boolean